Common Strippit

 Your Timing Disk!

-Timing-Disk on Their
+Timing-Disk is on

 Timing-Disk

-on a Early Strippit FC1250/30/1500 Machine.
+Very Early Strippit FC1250/30/1500 Machine.

-A bit Crude,
+a bit Crude,

-but still Effective.
+still Effective.

-on a Strippit FC1000/3 Machine.
+Timing-Disk on a Strippit FC1000/3 Machine.

 Nicely Done,